zack-bitcoin/amoveo/docs/progress_reports/February_2018.md

 * a community of users
 * low trading fees
 * software that can be maintained and modified, elegance.
+* the ability to acknowledge and overcome limitations in their work.

 ## What teams are working on this technology?